Toric foliations with split tangent sheaf: Introduction

-there exists a Zariski open set $\UU\subseteq \FF_1(X, \sum \alpha_i+\omega_X)$ containing $\FF$ such that $\TT\FF'\simeq \TT\FF$ for every $\FF' \in \UU$. \end{nteo}
+there exists a Zariski open set $\UU\subseteq \DD_q(X, \sum \alpha_i - \omega_X)$ containing $\DD$ such that $\TT\DD'\simeq \TT\DD$ for every $\DD' \in \UU$. \end{nteo}

+\begin{nobs} The hypothesis on the vanishing of the cohomology groups in the theorems above can be replaced by some weaker hypothesis, see Remark \ref{obs} at the end of Section 3.1. \end{nobs}

 Recall that every $n$-dimensional toric variety $X$ admits a finite number of $T$-invariant irreducible hypersurfaces $D_1,\dots,D_{n+s}$ (indexed by the 1-dimensional cones in its fan).
-We will say that a $T$-divisor $D_j$ is \textit{maximal} if it satisfies $\dim H^0(X,\OO(D_i-D_j)) =0$ for every $D_j\not\sim D_i$.
-We will see that such that $T$-divisors always exist.
-As an application of the theorems above, we will show that the set of foliations which arise as a linear pullbacks of foliations in some special $T$-invariant subvarieties fills out irreducible components of $\FF_q(X,\alpha)$.
-More precisely, we will prove:
+We will say that $D_j$ is \textit{maximal} if it satisfies $\dim H^0(X,\OO(D_i-D_j)) =0$ for every $D_j\not\sim D_i$.
+We will see that such elements always exist.
+If $\{ Di\}_{i\in S}$ is a collection of $T$-divisors with non-trivial intersection, then $D_S:=\cap_{i\in S} D_i$ is again a smooth complete toric variety.
+As an application of the theorems above, we will show that the set of foliations which arise as linear pullbacks of foliations in some of these intersections fills out irreducible components of the corresponding moduli space of foliations in $X$.
+More precisely, in Section 3.2 we will prove: